Rondout Reservoir: Forged dam inspections controversy

-Statistics
+Description

 Rondout Reservoir is a single basin 6.5 mi long, 2,052 acre in area and reaches a maximum depth of 175 ft near the dam.
 Mean depth is 73.8 ft.
 Elevation is 840 ft above sea level.

 It holds 49.6 e9USgal, which comes not only from the reservoir's own 95 square-mile (247 km2) watershed but from Cannonsville, Neversink, and Pepacton reservoirs via the Delaware and Neversink tunnels as well.
 Since those three are in the Delaware River watershed, Rondout is considered by the city's Department of Environmental Protection to be part of the Delaware system despite being firmly within the Hudson River watershed itself.

 Combined, the four reservoirs account for 1,012 mi2 of watershed and 320.4 e9USgal of capacity, 890 e6USgal of which goes to the city daily — 50% of the entire system's capacity.
 All this water is fed from the Rondout to West Branch Reservoir in Putnam County via the Delaware Aqueduct, the world's longest continuous tunnel at 85 mi.